composor/composi/docs/functional-components.md

 document.querySelector('.container-list').addEventListener('click', events)
 ```

 Notice that we first mount the list.
 This gives us a reference to the mounted component.
 We use this reference in our event handler to update the list in place.
-This allows Composi to use its virtual dom to efficiently update the DOM nodes with the least layout thrashing as possible.
+This allows Composi to use its virtual DOM to efficiently update the DOM nodes with the least layout thrashing as possible.

 And that's it.
-With that we now have an interactive functional component that updates in real time with a virtual dom.
+With that we now have an interactive functional component that updates in real time with a virtual DOM.

 Component Class Advantages
 --------------------------

 Although you can build a complex app using nothing but functional components, there are certain conveniences when using the Component class.
 First and foremost is the fact that classes allow you to encapsulate functionality using properties and methods defined directly on the component.
-The second is the component itself enables more efficient use of the virtual dom because it keeps track of that internally.
+The second is the component itself enables more efficient use of the virtual DOM because it keeps track of that internally.